ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Agreement to Terms of Service

-As described above, a client can indicate its agreement with a specific set of terms (referenced by URL) by indicating that URL in the "agreement" field of its registration object.
+As described above, a client can indicate its agreement with the CA's terms of service by setting the "terms-of-service-agreed" field in its registration object to "true".

 If a client has not agreed to the server's terms of service and the server is unwilling to process a request without agreement, then it MUST return an error